-As a starting point, grantees must make independent estimates before receiving bids or proposals.
-A cost analysis must be performed when the offeror is required to submit the elements of their estimated cost (e.g., under professional, consulting, and architectural engineering services contracts).
-A cost analysis will be necessary when adequate price competition is lacking, and for sole source procurements, including contract modifications or change orders.
+A cost analysis will be necessary when adequate price competition is lacking, and for non-competitive procurements, including contract modifications or change orders.
 A cost analysis may not be necessary if one can establish price reasonableness on the basis of a catalog or market price of a commercial product sold in substantial quantities to the general public or based on prices set by law or regulation.
 A price analysis will be used in all other circumstances to determine the reasonableness of the proposed contract price.
 Price analysis may be accomplished in various ways, including the comparison of price quotations submitted, market prices and similar indicia, together with discounts.